rollkit/docs/guides/centralized-sequencer.md

 ### Centralized Sequencer Node

 The `centralized-sequencer` node implements a pluggable centralized  sequencer scheme.
+It can be configured using the following flags:

 | Flag                         | Usage                                                            | Default                      |
 |------------------------------|------------------------------------------------------------------|------------------------------|